Bill Lancaster (aviator): Discovery

 The crash site was discovered by French troops on 12 February 1962, approximately 170 miles south of Reggane in the Tanezrouft region.
 Lancaster's body had been mummified, and his diary and personal effects had survived intact.
 The diary was returned to Miller, who allowed it to be published.
-Lancaster was buried in Algeria.

 The wreck of the Southern Cross Minor was recovered in 1975.
-It now resides in the Queensland Museum in Brisbane but is now held in storage and no longer on public display.
+It now resides in the Queensland Museum in Brisbane but is held in storage and no longer on public display.

 Popular culture

 A TV miniseries called The Lancaster Miller Affair was made in Australia in 1985.

 A season two episode titled "The Lost Desert Flyer" of the documentary TV series Vanishings! first aired in 2004.

 The 2009 movie The Last Flight by Karim Dridi is based on the French novel Le dernier vol de Lancaster by Sylvain Estibal, which is loosely based on the real-life events surrounding the disappearance of Bill Lancaster.

 In 2014 Andrew Lancaster premiered his 90min family documentary The Lost Aviator which challenges the Lancaster family as to whether Bill Lancaster was guilty of murder in Miami 1931.

 In 2017, Carol Baxter's book The Fabulous Flying Mrs Miller: an Australian's true story of adventure, danger, romance and murder, which tells Bill and Chubbie's story, was published by Allen & Unwin, Sydney.